Basic Care & Cleaning

 4. Dry completely with a towel, then stand vertically to air dry

-• Don't soak or submerge - even water-repelling surfaces need respect
+• Soak or submerge - even water-repelling surfaces need respect

-• Avoid the dishwasher - heat and prolonged moisture damage any wood
+• Put in the Dishwasher - heat and prolonged moisture damage any wood

-• Skip harsh chemicals - they're unnecessary and can damage the carbon surface
+• Use harsh chemicals - they're unnecessary and can damage the carbon surface

-• Don't use as a hot pad - Heat can crack or warp the wood
+• Use as a hot pad - Excessive and [rolonged heat can crack or warp wood

-• Don't scrape foods off with the knife edge - This can damage and disturb the carbon surface
+• Aggressively scrape foods off with the knife edge - This can damage and disturb the carbon surface.

-• Don't use abrasive scrubbers or steel wool - Can damage the carbon surface; stick to soft brushes
+• Use abrasive scrubbers or steel wool - Can damage the carbon surface; stick to soft brushes